 Criminal Justice System Improvements

-In particular, the ABA urges a balance between public safety and protection of our justice system and individual liberties.
+The ABA urges a balance between public safety and protection of our justice system and individual liberties.
 The Association opposes mandatory minimum sentences and supports the broad expansion of alternatives to incarceration, particularly for nonviolent offenses.
 We supports federal funding for indigent defense representation in criminal cases and urges stronger federal habeas corpus review of state convictions and resources to assure capital defendants have representation at trial and on appeal.
 The Association supports legislation to: reauthorize the Second Chance Act; to ensure that convictions’ collateral sanctions are not an undue barrier to jobs, housing, voting or privacy; and to address racial and ethnic disparities in the justice system.
-The ABA further supports gun violence prevention legislation consistent with the Second Amendment right ot bear arms.
+The ABA further supports gun violence prevention legislation consistent with the Second Amendment right to bear arms.